kushaldas/tunir/docs/why.rst

 me to do automated tests for the cloud images.
 I kept the system generic enough to execute any kind of tests people want.

 The configuration is very bare minimal with Tunir.
-The only time you may have to do some real work, if you are using Docker containers to execute the test.